Next.js Image Loader and Component

 - Optimize image characteristics (quality, resolution, format, and others) with an extended list of Uploadcare image processing operations.

-- Load the optimized images through the Uploadcare CDN network.
+- Load the optimized images through Uploadcare CDN.

 Installation